3 Aug 2015

 I had never heard of Jess Foley.
 I would probably never have done, but for a gift from a friend a few years ago.
 I liked the cover, but it’s a longish book and it sat on my to-read shelf for ages until I decided to read it, at last, in the past few days.

-When their mother leaves home it’s no surprise, despite being shocking in the era.
-Abbie has to take charge of the household rather than working for someone else, and she does it well, bringing up her younger sisters until they are old enough to leave school and go into service.
+When their mother leaves home for good it’s no surprise, despite being shocking in the era.
+Abbie has to take charge of the household rather than working for someone else.
+She does it well, bringing up her younger sisters until they are old enough to leave school and go into service.

 The opening of the story doesn’t even hint at the horrors that follow.
-The rest of the book feels like a kind of soap: it’s full of violence, tragedy, betrayal, and the loss of more and more loved ones.
+The rest of the book feels like a kind of soap.
+It’s full of violence, tragedy, betrayal, and the loss of more and more loved ones.
 There are some pleasant interludes, but then it seems that things are getting dull, and yet another terrible scene is introduced.
-I kept reading - it’s not a difficult read, and I wanted to know what would happen; by the time I was about half-way through I was eager to get to the end, just to be finished with all the tragedies, piled higher and higher.
+I kept reading - it’s not a difficult read, and I wanted to know what would happen.
+By the time I was about half-way through I was eager to get to the end, just to be finished with all the tragedies, which piled higher and higher.

 The writing, which started so well, becomes tedious after a while, too.
 Conversations are stilted, full of platitudes and exchanges that add nothing to the story or the characters concerned.
-There’s a lot of introspection too, but it’s not just Abbie’s; viewpoints switch even within a scene, making the reader feel like a fly on the wall rather than being involved in any of the characters.
+There’s a lot of introspection, but it’s not just Abbie’s.
+Viewpoints switch even within a scene, making the reader feel like a fly on the wall rather than being involved in any of the characters.
 Perhaps that’s just as well, because Abbie becomes less and less likeable after the mid-way point of the book.
-The male characters are all a great deal more likeable and believable than the female ones.
+The main male characters are all a great deal more likeable and believable than the female ones.

 Abbie does well as a village school teacher when she has to confront a difficult situation, and makes a decision that really never makes sense.
 And from then on, the book goes downhill.
 Quite apart from all the horrors that develop thick and fast, Abbie develops an obsession and becomes unreasonable, irritable, and rude.
 She’s plagued by a nightmare, but despite being - supposedly - the most intelligent of her siblings, she somehow can’t figure out what it means, despite it being obvious to the reader.